Skip to content

 Influence of the method of estimation

-The possibility to fit directly the copula and the marginals through the SklarDist interface is very practical if you want a quick and dirty fit to be produce for a given dataset.
+The ability to fit the copula and marginals directly through the SklarDist interface is very practical for quickly fitting a model to a dataset.
 It works as follows:

 using Copulas, Distributions